JKHeadley/rest-hapi/README.md

 [Back to top](#readme-contents)

 ## Token authentication
-The Rest Hapi framework supports built in token authentication for all generated endpoints given the following requirements are fulfilled:
+The rest-hapi framework supports built in token authentication for all generated endpoints given the following requirements are fulfilled:

 - A ``user`` model exists with at least the following properties: